CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Range.md

 ## Effective Range

-Effective Range is equal to the result of an Effective Range Calculation.
-It is the distance up to which you are effective.
+The distance up to which you are effective.

+Effective Range = (Effective Range Per Dice) * (Number of Skill Dice), rounded down to the nearest multipe of 5.

 From 0 ft up to the Effective Range, Disadvantage is NOT gained on Dice Pool the skill is being used in.

 ## Ineffective Range

-Ineffective Range is equal to double your Effective Range.
 It is the distance up to which your effectiveness is only partially degraded.

+Ineffective Range = (Effective Range) * 2.

 Past the Effective Range and up to the Ineffective Range, Disadvantage is gained on Dice Pool the skill is being used in.

 ## Max Range

-Max Range is equal to quadruple your Effective Range.
 It is the maximum distance that can be targeted with the characters current skill.

+Max Range = (Effective Range) * 4.

 Past the Ineffective Range up to the Max Range, Super Disadvantage is gained on Dice Pool the skill is being used in.